kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 As a cluster admin, I want to explicitly limit which workloads can connect to well known destinations outside the cluster.

-This CUJ is particularly relevant in hybrid environments where customers have highly restricted databases running behind static IPs in their networks and want to ensure that only a given set of workloads is allowed to connect to the database for PII/privacy reasons.
+This user story is particularly relevant in hybrid environments where customers have highly restricted databases running behind static IPs in their networks and want to ensure that only a given set of workloads is allowed to connect to the database for PII/privacy reasons.
 Using ClusterNetworkPolicy, a user can write a policy to guarantee that only the selected pods can connect to the database IP.

 ### Notes/Constraints/Caveats (Optional)